opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_keypair_v2.md

 * `public_key` - See Argument Reference above.

+* `private_key` - The information about the private for an SSH key.

 * `value_specs` - See Argument Reference above.

 * `shared` - Indicates that keypair is shared (global) and not managed by Terraform.

 ## Import

-Keypairs can be imported using the `name`, e.g.
+Keypair can be imported using the `name`, e.g.

 ```sh
 terraform import opentelekomcloud_compute_keypair_v2.my-keypair test-keypair